 A series of free High School Biology Video Lessons.
-The creation of genetically modified organisms.
-A look at the human genome project.
-Methods of DNA Fingerprinting.
+Here we look at genetically modified organisms, the human genome project and methods of DNA fingerprinting.

 Genetically Modified Organisms